XWangLabTHU/cfDNApipe/README.md

 conda install -c conda-forge lftp
 ```

-Before the analysis, we recommend users to create a new folder for saving the snv related referencef files.
+Before the analysis, we recommend users creating a new folder for saving the snv related references files.
 For example, create a folder in your genome reference folder and name it based on the genome version like hg19_snv or hg38_snv.
 Then, enter the folder to download the snv reference files.

 Users can login in GATK resource bundle and download the dependent VCF files.